Set Up a Company in China

 Application for Business License 3 in 110 Working Days

-After taking name approval, we draft an Articles of association for your company.
-We need an Incorporation application report, Certificate of incorporation of overseas investor certified by Chinese Embassy, Standards forms, etc.
+After taking name approval, we draft an article of association for your company.
+We need an Incorporation application report, Certificate of incorporation of overseas investors certified by the Chinese Embassy, Standards forms, etc.

 Company Stamps3 Working Days